bls/node-yafp/README.md

   openssl s_client -connect localhost:6667 -servername www.google.com
   GET / HTTP/1.0 -> should return page.
 * Ohhh looks like we need a connection table; what about non HTTPs connect?
+* withResponseFile -> if you specify an existing file, that file will get deleted.... hmmm. that might not be good?